 Even after her release from prison, El Saadawi’s life was threatened by those who opposed her work, mainly Islamic fundamentalists, and armed guards were stationed outside her house in Giza for several years until she left the country to be a visiting professor at North American universities.
 El Saadawi was the writer in residence at Duke University’s Asian and African Languages Department from 1993-1996.
 She also taught at Washington State University in Seattle.

 El Saadawi continues to devote her time to being a writer, journalist and worldwide speaker on women’s issues.
-Her current project is writing her autobiography, laboring over it for 10 hours a day.
+Her current project is writing her autobiography, labouring over it for 10 hours a day.